Leaves and Holidays

-It is the policy of the California State University that women shall not be penalized when they request time away from work due to pregnancy.
-Pregnancy, or any disability caused by or contributed to, by pregnancy, must be considered justification for use of sick leave, if a woman's condition prior to delivery is such that her doctor believes she should take leave.
+It is the policy of the California State University that a pregnant person shall not be penalized when they request time away from work due to pregnancy.
+Pregnancy, or any disability caused by or contributed to, by pregnancy, must be considered justification for use of sick leave, if a pregnant person's condition prior to delivery is such that their doctor believes they should take leave.
 Miscarriages and other unexpected trauma during the course of a pregnancy are valid reasons for the use of sick leave and will be treated in the same way as any other illness or disability.

-Up to thirty consecutive workdays of paid maternity/paternity/adoption leave will be routinely approved without certification by a physician.
+Up to thirty consecutive workdays of paid parental leave will be routinely approved without certification by a physician.
 This leave shall commence within a 135 day period beginning 60 days prior to the anticipated arrival of the new child and ending 75 days after the arrival of the new child.
-An additional fifteen (15) days of earned sick leave may be used in conjunction with maternity leave for recovery from childbirth.
+An additional fifteen (15) days of earned sick leave may be used in conjunction with parental leave for recovery from childbirth.
 A physician’s statement is required for usage of sick leave exceeding fifteen (15) days.
-Short-term disability (NDI) is also available for maternity leave.
-An employee is also entitled to receive up to thirty days of paid maternity/paternity leave for the adoptive or foster placement of a child into their care within 60 days of the child’s arrival.
+Short-term disability (NDI) is also available for parental leave.
+An employee is also entitled to receive up to thirty days of paid parental leave for the adoptive or foster placement of a child into their care within 60 days of the child’s arrival.

 The CSU recognizes that the nature of work carried out by faculty unit employees makes leaves of less than one (1) academic term challenging to accommodate.
 In order to minimize disruptions of the academic program and impacts on students, the following options are available.

 a.
 Leave sharing.
-When a faculty unit employee is eligible for a parental leave and his/her spouse or partner is also a faculty unit employee, one spouse/partner may donate all or part of his/her parental leave to the other spouse or partner with the approval of the appropriate administrator(s).
+When a faculty unit employee is eligible for a parental leave and their spouse or partner is also a faculty unit employee, one spouse/partner may donate all or part of their parental leave to the other spouse or partner with the approval of the appropriate administrator(s).

 b.
 Reduction in workload in lieu of parental leave.
 Upon request of the faculty unit employee and approval of the appropriate administrator, a faculty unit employee with an academic year appointment may be given a reduced assignment over one academic term in lieu of a thirty (30) day parental leave as a workload reduction of sixty percent (60%) for one quarter.
 (60% reduction represents 9 WTU for full-time employees; WTU reduction will be pro-rated for less than full-time employees.)